Hakuba Ski Resorts

 • The region scores plenty of snow.

-• Away from the popular Happo area, the Hakuba accommodation tends to provide good value for money, especially relative to ski resorts such as Niseko, Kiroro and Rusutsu.
+• Other than the luxe houses and apartments, the Hakuba accommodation tends to provide good value for money, especially relative to ski resorts such as Niseko, Kiroro and Rusutsu.

 • Echoland and Happo offer some decent nightlife (which is very rare for a Japan ski resort).